johnmyleswhite/JuliaVsR/README.md

+Pieces of code that can be used to compare Julia and R side-by-side for speed and interpretability.

 | R                                   | Julia           | Category       | Subcategory                     |
 |-------------------------------------|-----------------|----------------|---------------------------------|
 | ?                                   | help            | Basics         | First Functions                 |